ChehabiMed/inverse-kinematic-4-dof-robot-arm-python/README.md

 The function returns the 4x4 DH transformation matrix.

-To see the robotic arm in action, run the `notebook_script.ipynb`.
+To see the robotic arm in action, run the `IK_4DOF.ipynb`.
 The notebook will output the transformation matrix and plot the arm in 3D space.

 ## License